Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary 1D isothermal Langevin processes

 where $\nabla$ is in this case the gradient in $(x,s)$-space with components $\nabla_1 = \partial_s$ and $\nabla_{2} = \partial_x$.
 In Eq.~\eqref{eq:Langx} we have also introduced

 the generalized diffusion matrix

 and the generalized time homogeneous potential

 We remark that Eq.~\eqref{eq:Langx} has a mobility matrix equal to the diffusion matrix, which is reminiscent of Einstein's relation.
-The form of Eq.~\eqref{eq:Langx} gives directly that its invariant measure can be written as a generalized Boltzmann distribution
+The form of Eq.~\eqref{eq:Langx} readily implies that the generalized Boltzmann distribution

+is the invariant measure.
 Note that this measure is not normalizable, which follows from the fact that the generalized potential $\mathscr{V}(s,x)$ given by Eq.~\eqref{eq: Dalida} is not confining.
 Physically, the latter statement means that the $S^{\rm tot}_t$ is extensive in time.
-Note also that the factorisation property revealed by Eq.~\eqref{eq:Sunday-Monday} suggests an asymptotic independence between $X_t$ and $S^{\rm tot}_{t}$.
+Note also that the factorisation property, revealed by Eq.~\eqref{eq:Sunday-Monday}, suggests an asymptotic independence between $X_t$ and $S^{\rm tot}_{t}$.